-Chicken frostbite occurs in the winter when your flock is exposed to the elements, just like with frostbite in humans.
+Chicken frostbite occurs in the winter when your flock is exposed to the elements, just like frostbite in humans.
 The best way to avoid dealing with chicken frostbite is to ensure your chickens have a warm dry place but accidents happen.
-So in this article, we are going to teach you how to recognize and treat frostbite in chickens.
+So in this article, we are going to teach you how to recognize and treat chicken frostbite.

 Pin For Later!